 - Soak rice and lentils separately for 6 to 8 hours in lukewarm water.

-- Drain out the water, wash the rice and lentils.
+- Drain out the water, wash the rice and lentils separately in a sieve.

 - Mix both the pastes.

 - Add yogurt, warm water and ¼ tsp methi seeds to the mixture and mix well.

 - Cover the mixture and leave it to ferment in a warm place for 6 hours.

 - Add semolina, vegetables, salt, sugar and spices except for the baking soda.

 - Heat oil for tempering in a small pan.

 - When it is hot add cinnamon, cloves, peppercorns, methi, dry chillis, mustard seeds, cumin seeds, carom seeds and finally hing.